preethamam/Point-Cloud-Annotations-Reviewer/README.md

 - Overlay mode: render red annotation points on top of the original cloud
 - Transparency: controls the transparency of the annotations
 - As‑is mode: show the annotation cloud, with red points drawn above others
+- Views: shows the top, bottom and isometric views with their shortcuts
 - Per‑scene comments stored locally; export to Excel
 - Progress indicator and “Revise” workflow (move files to revision folders)
 - Natural filename sorting; continues where you left off across sessions